Global dynamics above the ground state energy for the combined power type nonlinear Schrodinger equations with energy critical growth at low frequencies: Abstract

 \section{Abstract}

-We consider the nonlinear Schr\"odinger equations with combined-type local interactions with energy-critical growth, and we study the solutions slightly above the ground state threshold at low frequencies, so that we obtain a so-called nine-set theory developed by Nakanishi-Schlag \cite{Nakanishi-Schlag1, Nakanishi-Schlag2}.
+We consider the combined power-type nonlinear Schr\"odinger equations with energy-critical growth, and study the solutions slightly above the ground state threshold at low frequencies, so that we obtain a so-called nine-set theory developed by Nakanishi and Schlag \cite{Nakanishi-Schlag1, Nakanishi-Schlag2}.